 The easy valve system makes filling the balloon a snap.
 You can select and use the older solid valves if you’re a traditionalist though – they are still available and they do offer a choice of balloon sizes (you can even make an insane 10-foot-long balloon if you want to), where the easy valve system offers only the one size.
 The single sized balloon though is more than enough for most purposes.

-During our Volcano Classic review, we found that the vapour is not as dense with using waxes and oils.
+During our Volcano Classic review, we found that the vapor is not as dense with using waxes and oils.
 It is still really potent but less dense.
-The flavour also seems a little stronger than with dry herbs.
-It is still smooth, easy on the throat, vapour.
-To use a wax or oil, you simply load the liquid pad with whatever concentrate you’re using and turn it on.
+The flavor also seems a little stronger than with dry herbs.
+It is still smooth, easy on the throat, vapor.
+To use a wax or oil, you simply load the liquid pad with whatever concentration you’re using and turn it on.

-The balloon cools the vapour before it gets to you, leaving a rich, dense vapour that is full of flavour.
-The vapour can be stored in the balloon for several hours (8 hours or more) without losing its quality and as far as we could tell, neither the easy valve nor the solid valve leaks the product.
+The balloon cools the vapor before it gets to you, leaving a rich, dense vapor that is full of flavor.
+The vapor can be stored in the balloon for several hours (8 hours or more) without losing its quality and as far as we could tell, neither the easy valve nor the solid valve leaks the product.

 There is one downside here and that is the wait time for the Volcano Classic to heat up.
 Depending on the temperature setting, the wait is roughly 3 minutes.
 We recommend starting the unit up before you start grinding your dry herb or preparing your concentrate, to make the wait seem a little shorter.

 Easy Valve vs Solid Valve